bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 # Introduction

-`Arrays` and `Hashes` are the two most common Ruby classes for holding collections (i.e. more than one).
+`Arrays` and `Hashes` are the two most common Ruby classes for holding collections (i.e. more than one object).

 As you code, keep in mind whether you are working with a single item, or a collection of items.